 To mitigate the environmental and social impacts of cats on Christmas Island, a "Cat Management Plan" was commissioned.
 The plan (Algar and Johnston 2010) proposed a strategy to eradicate cats entirely from the island as the de-sexed domestic population died out.
 As part of this plan, amendments to the Local Cat Management Laws (Shire of Christmas Island Local Law for the Keeping and Control of Cats 2004 (WA)) under the Local Government Act 1995 (WA) were endorsed in August 2010.
 These revisions require that all domestic cats in the Shire of Christmas Island are now legally bound to be de-sexed, tattooed, microchipped and registered with the Shire.
 The revisions were designed to limit domestic and stray/feral cat impact on the native fauna, promote responsible cat ownership, compliance and enforcement of cat management laws and prohibit the importation of new cats.
-To guarantee all domestic cats are registered, a survey of domestic cats is conducted annually in May.
+To guarantee all domestic cats are registered, a survey of domestic cats is conducted annually.
 Surveys for domestic cats were conducted prior to veterinary programs in October 2010 (Algar et al. 2011a) at the commencement of the "Cat Management Program" and again in May 2011 (Algar et al. 2011b).
-The final veterinary program was conducted in May 2012 following the survey that year (Algar and Hamilton 2012; Algar et al. 2014).
+A third veterinary program was conducted in May 2012 following the survey that year (Algar and Hamilton 2012; Algar et al. 2014).
 Subsequent surveys have been conducted each May in 2013, 2014, 2015 and 2016 (Algar and Hamilton 2013; 2014; Parks Australia 2015; Algar et al. 2016).
 In 2016 prior to the domestic cat survey, it came to our attention that a number of unregistered cats were being kept as pets.
 It was decided by the "Cat Management Steering Committee" that a short-term amnesty on pet cat ownership be invoked so that these animals could also be de-sexed and registered.
 A final veterinary program was endorsed and fines were to be issued to those residents who wanted their cat to be de-sexed and registered, otherwise unregistered cats could be handed in and destroyed without charge.
+A further survey was conducted in May 2017 where 74 cats were recorded as registered pets (Algar 2017).